lindseyrich2/detect-gpt/README.md

-# DetectGPT: Zero-Shot Machine-Generated Text Detection using Probability Curvature
+# Improving DetectGPT: Zero-Shot Machine-Generated Text Detection using Probability Curvature

 ## Official implementation of the experiments in the [DetectGPT paper](https://arxiv.org/abs/2301.11305v1).

 An interactive demo of DetectGPT can be found [here](https://detectgpt.ericmitchell.ai).

+# Our Contributions

+## In order to improve computational limitations of DetectGPT - which are primarly due to the text pertubation and masking functions - we have modified these functions by immplementing batch processing to mask multiple texts at once.
+In addition, we added an efficient retry mechanism that only retries failed perturbations for texts where the inital fill was unsuccessful.
+This method reduces unnecessary computation, where the old code reprocceses texts that were already successfully filled if some or even one of the texts failed

+## When running expiriments change the logic in the provided scripts.
+Replace "run.py" with our new "run2.py" immplementation

-## Instructions
+## Enviroment Setup Instructions

 First, install the Python dependencies: